-Prospective participants in the X-Lakes event should therefore be prepared for the possibility of rain and for wind conditions to prevent flying.
-However, the Lakes are also famous for rapid change in weather conditions.
-It is common to get a window of opportunity for flying even when forecasts look terrible.
+Prospective participants in the X-Lakes event should therefore be prepared for the possibility of rain and for wind conditions that may prevent flying.
+However, the Lakes are also famous for rapid change in weather conditions – you can expect forecasts to be highly changeable.
+It is common to get a window of opportunity for flying even when forecasts a few days out look terrible.

-Based on statistical analysis of historical hourly weather reports and model reconstructions from 1980 to 2016 we choose to run the X-Lakes event early in May.
-The following graphics help to explain this choice.
+Have a look at this statistical analysis of historical hourly weather reports and model reconstructions from 1980 to 2016

 The day with the lowest chance of rain over the 36 years of records has been 22nd April when the chance of rain is 28% (It will still rain on more than one in four occasions on this date!)

-However, we choose to pitch the X-Lakes event a little later than this in order to favour better odds for flying.
+We run the X-Lakes event a little later in the year than this in order to favour better odds for thermic flying.

 Radiant energy and thermal activity